jeffreymeng/icssc-brain-games-blindfolded-coding-2023/problem4.md

 ## The task
 Write a function `find_lock_solutions(map: list[int | "END"]) -> list[str]` that takes in a 10 element long list where the
 digit at i = 0 is the number that comes after 0, the digit at i = 1 is the number that comes after 1, etc. If a digit is followed by END instead, it will be the string `"END"`.
 Return a list of all valid combinations, with each combo **as a string**.
+Your list can be in any order.

 [Go to the starter code: problem4.py](problem4.py)